ahuglajbclajep/slack-choose-command/README.md

 ## Usage

 - `/choose`
-  You choose one person from the current channel.
+  Choose one person from the current channel.
 - `/choose 3`
-  You choose three people from the current channel.
+  Choose three people from the current channel.
 - `/choose 3 from #general`
-  You choose three people from the general channel.
+  Choose three people from the general channel.
 - `/choose 3 from @foo @bar @baz @qux`
-  You choose three people of the four.
+  Choose three people of the four.

 ## Install